clawpack/doc/doc/googleearth_plotting.rst

 the Geospatial Data Abstraction Library (`GDAL`_).
 This can be most easily installed with *conda*::

   % conda install gdal

+For OSX, these libraries can also be installed through MacPorts or Homebrew.

 You will also need to set an environment variable 'GDAL_DATA' to point to the directory containing the projection files.